aselshall/rm/hw/big-picture.md

       - Explain potential outcomes, benefits, intellectual merits, broader impacts, and address the “so what” question.
       - Provide a timeline for the project, outlining key milestones and deadlines.
       - Conduct a risk assessment, identifying potential challenges and how they will be mitigated.
+      - Cite your references using a citation management software
       - Include a budget estimate with justifications for the resources needed (if applicable).
       - Develop a detailed data management plan.